zbentley/atjob-tinybackup/README.md

 # atjob-tinybackup

-A tiny single-file backup program that schedules itself
+A tiny single-file-backup program that schedules itself.

 This program is a *very* minimal backup utility.
 It supports:

-- Backing up one file, per invocation, to one folder.
-To back up multiple files, simply invoke this script multiple times.
+- Backing up one file per run, to one folder.
+To back up multiple files, invoke this script multiple times.
 - Scheduling itself to run in the future or on an interval.
 - Running on Linux, BSD, and OSX.
 - Compressing backed up files.